Rubrics as tools for reflection, learning, and evaluation

-A brief introduction to rubrics can be found in the recent LfS posting – Using rubrics to assess complex tasks and behaviors.
-The first set of links below provide recent examples and learnings from their emerging use in the evaluation and strategic planning sectors (in areas such as community development and natural resource management).
+A brief introduction to rubrics can be found in the LfS post – Using rubrics to assess complex tasks and behaviors.
+The first set of links below includes examples from both my own practice and other contributors.
+Together they show how rubrics are being used in diverse ways—from reflective tools in collaborative projects to structured evaluation methods in large-scale programmes.
 The second set of links points to material recognising the long use of rubrics for simultaneously supporting learning, assessment and professional development in the education sector.

 Emerging uses of rubrics in project planning, implementation and evaluation

 What does success look like?
-An indicative rubric to assess and guide the performance of marine participatory processes
+An indicative rubric for marine participatory processes

 This 2021 paper examines participatory processes in Aotearoa New Zealand, asking, “What does success look like?”
 Erena le Heron, Will Allen and colleagues offer a rubric to guide these ongoing processes through formative evaluation.
 The rubric highlights that success criteria and phases are fluid and context-dependent.
 We consider “whose success” matters, noting that success is influenced by politics and power dynamics.
 We advocate for a self-defined, ongoing evaluation where participants create and debate the criteria, ensuring the process meets their needs.
 This approach frames success as co-created, rather than externally imposed.